Dr. Stéphanie Feiereisen

 Marketing, Sales and Communication Department

 Dr Stephanie Feiereisen is Associate Professor of Marketing at Montpellier Business School.
 She holds a doctorate from Aston Business School, UK.
 Her research interests include the consumption of digital media and entertainment, along with consumer responses to really new products and services.
-Her work is published in peer-reviewed journals, such as Journal of Product Innovation Management, Journal of Business Research, Psychology & Marketing, Journal of Marketing Management, etc. She has teaching experience in Digital Marketing, Marketing Management and Consumer Behavior.
+Her work is published or forthcoming in peer-reviewed journals, such as Journal of Consumer Research, Journal of Product Innovation Management, Journal of Business Research, Psychology & Marketing, Journal of Marketing Management, Journal of Cultural Economics, etc.

 Selected Intellectual Contributions